jennwah/crypto-assignment/README.md

 We use PostgreSQL database for primary storage for its ACID properties and transactions capabilities to commit or rollback atomic transactions.
 We also utilize PostgreSQL's MVCC architecture such as using row-level locking capabilities to allow concurrent reads while making sure we are able to lock certain rows for updates purposes.

-As network is always unreliable, all of our POST APIs (deposit, withdraw or transfer APIs, which are required to processed <bold>exactly once</bold> by our service) are built with idempotency design to allow for safe retries.
-As such, callers will need to provide idempotency keys as part of request header `X-IDEMPOTENCY-KEY` and we cache these keys in Redis (with <bold>TTL: 24 hours</bold>) to deduplicate identical requests.
+As network is always unreliable, all of our POST APIs (deposit, withdraw or transfer APIs, which are required to processed <b>exactly once</b> by our service) are built with idempotency design to allow for safe retries.
+As such, callers will need to provide idempotency keys as part of request header `X-IDEMPOTENCY-KEY` and we cache these keys in Redis (with <b>TTL: 24 hours</b>) to deduplicate identical requests.
 TTL of 24 hours is chosen as a balanced trade off between storage and business requirements

 Here we include a simple diagram to demonstrate our high-level system overview: